 When you sign up for or attend any of our events, you agree to this Code of Conduct.
 The staff, board, and owners of New Columbia Swing are committed to holding ourselves accountable to the same code, and we're serious about its enforcement.
 By following the code, you do your part to ensure that our dance community is an environment where everyone can feel that they belong and an environment where people feel free from harassment, coercion, bigotry, discrimination, bullying, and physical harm.

-New Columbia Swing is dedicated to providing a harassment-free event experience for everyone regardless of gender/gender identity and presentation, race, sexual orientation, dis/ability, age, physical appearance, body size, religion, socio-economic background, dance skill level, or dance role.
+New Columbia Swing is dedicated to providing a harassment-free and physically safe event experience for everyone regardless of gender/gender identity and presentation, race, sexual orientation, ability, age, physical appearance, body size, race, religion, socio-economic background, dance skill level, or dance role.
 We do not tolerate harassment of any kind.
 If you harass someone, you may be asked to leave without a refund; you may be barred from our events for life.
 These decisions are at our discretion.
 Our standards apply equally to everyone, including new and existing dancers, staff, and leadership.

 Harassment includes but is not limited to intimidation, stalking, following, harassing photography or recording, sustained disruption of events, inappropriate physical contact, and unwelcome attention.
 Firearms and other weapons are also prohibited.
 If you engage in these activities, you may be asked to leave or be banned.

 Harassment also includes racist, misogynist, homophobic, transphobic, fatphobic, or ableist language, or any offensive verbal comments related to the above categories.
 It’s not only wrong, it’s embarrassing and in bad taste.
 Don't use language of this kind, or you may be asked to leave or be banned.